-Action Step # 3 -------- ------ --- ---
+Action S step# 3 ---------- ------- ---

 What partnerships, if any, with

 IHEs, business, Non-Profits,

-Community based organizations,
+Community based

-or any private entity with a
+organizations, or any private

+entity with a demonstrated

-demonstrated record of success is
+record of success is the LEA

-the LEA implementing in carrying
+implementing in carrying out

-out this action step(s)?
+this action step(s)?

 3. REQUIRED QUESTIONS